jhan-dev/ProductManagement/README.md

 Adding features to support an unknown persona could increase your market.

 ### Not Personas Non-Users
-Non-Users are predicted as expected as they don't find usefulness of your product.
+Non-Users are predicted as expected as they don't find the usefulness of your product.

 ## Evaluate Product Usage Analytics
 Some of the most common trends

-1. What features or sections of your product are used and aren't used at all.
+1. What features or sections of your product are used and aren't used at all?
 2. User session time of when the app is opened and actively used.
-3. It is typical of user sessions to drop after launch steadily, but if drastic or quick time to ask Q&A.
+3. It is typical for user sessions to drop after launch steadily, but if the drastic or quick time ask Q&A.

 &mdash; Are users not interested anymore?
 <br> &mdash; Are they using a competitor's product?